Plus, 5 Ways to Make it Wow in the Now

 If you’ve got carpet in your bathroom, it’s time to replace it.
 Bathroom flooring is meant to endure years of heavy moisture and foot traffic.
 Not only is carpet susceptible to moisture damage and mold, but it also collects bacteria from your toilet.
 Gross.

 The fix?
 Swap out sullied carpeting for large-format tiles in ceramic or natural stone.
 Or, consider hot trends like patterned tiles or laminates and ceramics that look like hardwood flooring.
+You may also want to look into a handicap accessible bathroom design, that way the bathroom is usable for everyone.
 Then, get that cozy carpet feel with a machine-washable bath mat.

 2. Comatose Countertops